Yaathrayude Anthyam: Critical response

-For plumeriamovies, Arjun Anand wrote, Yaathrayude Anthyam is the most simplest film of the writer, it almost feels like a stretched out slice-of-life episode.
+For plumeriamovies, Arjun Anand wrote, Yaathrayude Anthyam is the simplest film of the writer, it almost feels like a stretched out slice-of-life episode.
 But the filmmaking is quietly engaging.
 Death is a very melodramatic subject.
 If his contemporaries, Padmarajan in his Moonnam Pakkam, Lohithadas in Bharatham or Dennis Joseph in Akashadoothu among others, treated death and grief with melodrama and exuberant poignance, KG George's take on the subject―just like any other work of his―is subdued, objective and intellectual.
 The profoundness in his writing is not literary like MT/Lohi, it's rather rational.